 - Wandering: Dementia often causes those affected to wander aimlessly which can be dangerous.
-They usually wander out of boredom or if they are trying to find a certain object or person.
+They do so out of boredom or when trying to find an object or person.

-- Incontinence: People in the later stages of dementia or Alzheimer’s typically have incontinence issues because they lose control of their bladder and bowels.
-This makes it very difficult for those affected to get to the bathroom in time.
+- Incontinence: People in the later stages of dementia or Alzheimer’s may have incontinence issues because they lose control of their bladder and bowels.
+This makes it difficult for those affected to get to the bathroom in time.

-- Agitation: People affected by dementia and Alzheimer’s can sense that they are losing control which is why they are commonly agitated.
+- Agitation: People affected by dementia and Alzheimer’s can sense they are losing control, which is why they are commonly agitated.

 Memory Care Services

 The most important aspect of our dementia and Alzheimer’s care services is our individualized memory care which slows memory loss and helps our caregivers create a personal relationship with your loved ones.
 Our memory care services include the following: